Tourist submarine exploring Titanic wreckage goes missing, search underway

 The stepson subsequently removed the post, citing respect for the family's privacy.

-Harding himself had posted on Facebook a day earlier that he would be aboard the sub.
+Mr Harding himself had posted on Facebook that he would be aboard the sub.

-The expedition, which costs $US250,000 ($A365,100) per person, starts in St John's, Newfoundland before heading out approximately 640km into the Atlantic to the wreckage site, according to OceanGate's website.
+The expeditions, which cost $250,000 per person, start in St John's, Newfoundland, before heading out approximately 640km into the Atlantic to the wreckage site, according to OceanGate's website.

-In order to visit the wreck, passengers climb inside Titan, a five-person submersible, which takes about two hours to descend approximately 3800 metres to the Titanic.
+To visit the wreck, passengers climb inside Titan, the five-person submersible, which takes two hours to descend approximately 3800m to the Titanic.

-The expedition company said that the craft has life support for its standard load of five people for 96 hours.
+Harding is a holder of three Guinness World Records: longest duration at full ocean depth by a crewed vessel, longest distance traversed at full ocean depth by a crewed vessel and fastest circumnavigation via both poles by aeroplane.

-The British passenger ship famously sunk in 1912 on its maiden voyage after striking an iceberg, killing more than 1500 people.
+Two of these feats were achieved by Harding and ocean explorer Victor Vescovo when they dived to the lowest depth of the Mariana Trench - the deepest part of the ocean - in a two-person deep-submergence vehicle in March 2021.

-The story has been immortalised in non-fiction and fiction books as well as the 1997 blockbuster movie Titanic.
+The Titanic passenger ship famously sank in 1912 on its maiden voyage after striking an iceberg, killing more than 1,500 people.